 8.4 ASSIGNMENT COVER SHEET

-On the next page you will find an Assignment Cover Sheet, which you are expected to use as the first page of all your assignments, including drafts.
-An electronic copy can be found on the USB flash drive sent to you.
+You will find the Assignment Cover Sheet on iKamva, which you are expected to use as the first page of all your assignments, including drafts.

 Do not send it as a separate file, but as the first page of your assignment.
 Sending it as a separate file defeats the purpose of labelling your assignment, and it wastes Administrator time to do this for you.
 Assignments without a Cover Sheet will be returned to you.